-The following are the material contracts, other than contracts entered into in the ordinary course of business, entered into by Artis in the most recently completed financial year of Artis or up to the date hereof, which are in force and effect on December 31, 2014:
+The following are the material contracts, other than contracts entered into in the ordinary course of business, entered into by Artis in the most recently completed financial year of Artis or up to the date hereof, which are in force and effect on December 31, 2015:

-- 1. the Declaration of Trust, as more particularly described under "Summary of Equity Interests and the Declaration of Trust"; - 2. the Series A Trust Indenture, as more particularly described under "Description of Capital Structure Debentures Series A Debentures"; - 3. the Series F Trust Indenture, as more particularly described under "Description of Capital Structure Debentures Series F Debentures": - 4. the Series G Trust Indenture, as more particularly described under "Description of Capital Structure Debentures Series G Debentures"; - 5. the Partnership Agreement; - 6. the agreement dated June 9, 2006 between Artis and CIBC Mellon Trust Company with respect to the implementation and administration of the DRIP; - 7. the credit agreement dated December 17, 2014 with respect to the Credit Facilities; and - 8. the amended and restated rights plan agreement dated June 19, 2014 between Artis and CIBC Mellon Trust Company with respect to the renewal of the Rights Plan.
+- 1. the Declaration of Trust, as more particularly described under "Summary of Equity Interests and the Declaration of Trust"; - 2. the Series A Trust Indenture, as more particularly described under "Description of Capital Structure Senior Unsecured Debentures Series A Debentures";

+- 3. the Series F Trust Indenture, as more particularly described under "Description of Capital Structure Convertible Debentures Series F Debentures"; - 4. the Series G Trust Indenture, as more particularly described under "Description of Capital Structure Convertible Debentures Series G Debentures": - 5. the Partnership Agreement; - 6. the agreement dated June 9, 2006 between Artis and CIBC Mellon Trust Company with respect to the implementation and administration of the DRIP; - 7. the credit agreement dated December 17, 2014 with respect to the Credit Facilities as amended by amending agreements dated May 20, 2015 and September 25, 2015; and - 8. the amended and restated rights plan agreement dated June 19, 2014 between Artis and CIBC Mellon Trust Company with respect to the renewal of the Rights Plan.